 But you can only do SEO right if you run tests to see what works and what doesn’t.

-It’s not until you’ve tested them, though, that you’ll be ready to iterate, strategize, and create an SEO formula to crush the competition in 2018.
+But it’s not until you’ve tested them and tracked your marketing metrics that you’ll be ready to iterate, strategize, and create an SEO formula to crush the competition.

 What SEO experiments are you going to run this year?